jonny21099/TwitterBot/README.md

 4. Option 1 or Option 2.

 Option 1
-To use random selection, copy .json file into the directory and rename it as randomSelection.json
+To use random selection, copy a twitter .json file into the directory and rename it as randomSelection.json

 Option 2
-To use markov chaining, copy .json file into the directory and rename it as markovChaining.json, and then run ```python3 dataParser.py``` and a new file named markovChaining.txt should be generated
+To use markov chaining, copy .txt file into the doc directory and rename it as markovChain.txt

 5. To run the program use ```python3 main.py```
 ### **Example**

+For example purposes, the repo comes with the required files, randomSelection.json and markovChain.txt

+randomSelection.json is a random database containing tweets located on [twitter archive](archive.org)

+markovChain.txt is a pruned lyrics textfile obtained using a [lyricsGenius API](https://github.com/johnwmillr/LyricsGenius) first, and then parsing the .json into a text file using dataparser.py provided

+**NOTE**: *dataparser.py will only work on data extrapulated using the lyricsGenius API above.*